Sausage Kale Pasta Recipe: Easy Comfort Dinner

 • cook the pasta for 8 minutes, while the pasta is cooking chop the kale and sun-dried tomatoes and place them in a mixing bowl.

 • cook the sausage in a skillet over medium heat until it is cooked through.
-If you are using links, break them into bite-sized pieces.
+If you are using links, break them into bite-sized pieces as the sausage is cooking.

 • once the sausage is cooked through, drain off the excess fat and place it into the bowl with the pasta and kale.